 Investors build watchlists based on their own investment styles, goals and game plans.

-An Aristocrat investor might create a stock watchlist that contains only the 65 Dividend Aristocrats to isolate them from the 4,000-plus available options.
-But 65 is still too broad a pool for investors looking for just a few select stocks that match their criteria.
+An aristocrat investor might create a stock watchlist that contains only the 64 Dividend Aristocrats to isolate them from the 4,000-plus available options.
+But 64 is still too broad a pool for investors looking for just a few select stocks that match their criteria.

-Here are a few examples of how Aristocrat investors might use a watchlist to identify the one or two right choices out of 65 potential picks:
+Here are a few examples of how aristocrat investors might use a watchlist to identify the one or two right choices out of 64 potential picks:

 That’s just one example of how three different investors interested in the same group of stocks might create three different watchlists based on three different strategies.

-What Does It Mean When a Stock is on the Watchlist?
+What Does It Mean When a Stock Is on a Watchlist?

 When a stock makes it onto an investor’s watchlist, it means that the investor has decided that the stock is worth keeping an eye on because it looks like one that might fit into their plan.
-Investors set stocks aside on their lists because they think that they have the potential to become worthwhile investments if they have some reaction to some catalyst.
+Investors set stocks aside on their lists because they think that they have the potential to become worthwhile investments if they react to some catalyst.

 The following is a look at what some of those catalysts are and what some of those reactions might be in different watchlists.